koolarrowsolutions/ParentJourney/replit.md

    - Age-specific parenting insights based on child development research
    - Automatically generated when a child profile is selected
    - Covers all developmental stages from infancy to young adulthood
+   - Personalized based on selected personality traits for the child

 5. **Data Retrieval**:
    - Client fetches journal entries with optional limit parameter